barfowl/OpenSubdiv/documentation/bfr_overview.rst

 | Uniform tessellation of a triangle with *Bfr* (left) and GPU tessellation (right).          |
 +---------------------------------------------------------------------------------------------+

-These triangular patterns were previously referred to as "integer spacing" for triangular patches in early work on hardware tessellation.
+These triangular patterns have been referred to as "integer spacing" for triangular patches in early work on hardware tessellation.
 But use of these patterns was generally discarded in favor of techniques that split the triangle into three quads -- allowing the hardware solution for quad